 What is 5k Gold (Definition and Meaning)?

-5k gold is a gold alloy that contains approximately 20.85% pure gold, with the remaining percentage being other metals like silver, copper, and zinc.
+5k gold is a gold alloy that contains 20.85% pure gold, and 79.15% other metals like silver, copper, and zinc.

 Is 5k Gold Magnetic?

-Is 5k Gold Hypoallergenic?
+Is 5k Gold Hypoallergenic or Allergenic?

 No, 5k gold isn’t hypoallergenic, it’s allergenic.

-5k gold commonly causes skin allergies because this gold alloy contains too little pure gold and too much other metals, some of which are triggers for people with sensitive skin.
+5k gold commonly causes skin allergies in sensitive people because this gold alloy contains too little pure gold and too much other trigger metals.

-Is There Bullion Made From 5k Gold?
+Is There Bullion (Coins and Bars) Made From 5k Gold?

 Are you interested in investment-grade gold coins and bars?